Problems posed by technological design and off-design operation

 This second class of models has so far been little studied, although it is the only means to really answer the questions asked by a lot of modelers.
 This somewhat paradoxical situation arises because such models are much harder to write and solve than those allowing one to calculate cycles, the latter being often already quite complex.
 Due to lack of appropriate tools, modelers have so far been forced to limit their ambitions in this area.

-Thermoptim features now allow to perform as well cycle studies as to simulate off-design operation of various systems, as we show in this section.
+New features in Thermoptim versions 2.7 and 2.8 allow one to perform as well cycle studies as to simulate off-design operation of various systems, as we show in this section.

-In this page, we will make a brief presentation of how we can tackle this issue.
-Other pages of this portal will provide more details (thematic pages on heat exchangers , displacement compressors , dynamic compressors , worked examples ), and we refer the interested reader to Part 5 of the book Energy Systems and Volume 4 of Thermoptim reference manual .
+In this page, we make a brief presentation of how we can tackle this issue.
+Other pages of this portal provide more details (thematic pages on heat exchangers , displacement compressors , dynamic compressors , worked examples ), and we refer the interested reader to Part 5 of the first edition of the book Energy Systems and Volume 4 of Thermoptim reference manual .

 Resolution principles for technological design and off-design operation

-To perform technological design, we have introduced new screens from Thermoptim versions 1.7 and 2.7, complementary to those that perform phenomenological modeling.
+To perform technological design, we have introduced new screens in Thermoptim versions 2.7 and 2.8, complementary to those that perform phenomenological modeling.

-These new screens allow you to define the geometric characteristics representative of the different technologies used and the parameters necessary to calculate them.
-For a given component, they obviously depend on the type of technology used.
+These screens allow you to define the geometric characteristics representative of the different technologies used and the parameters necessary to calculate them.
+For a given component, they obviously depend on the type of technology selected.

-For example, for an exchanger they define flow patterns or free flow area devoted to the fluid, hydraulic diameters, and for a piston compressor, isentropic or volumetric efficiencies.
+For example, for an exchanger they define flow patterns and free flow area devoted to the fluid, hydraulic diameters, and for a piston compressor, isentropic or volumetric efficiencies.

 Note that the estimation of these quantities is not always easy, because the manufacturers rarely provide them as such.
 They should generally be identified from the data sheets, charts or software made available to customers.